M66B/NetGuard/README.md

 * No tracking or analytics
 * No ads
 * IPv4/IPv6 TCP/UDP supported
+* Block both system and user applications

-NetGuard doesn't even require the *internet* permission!
+NetGuard doesn't even require *internet* permission.
+NetGuard is possibly the first free and open source no-root firewall for Android.

 Most of these features are the result of sending selected traffic to a sinkhole, instead of filtering all internet traffic.
 This means that advanced features, like address based filtering, traffic logging and on demand configuration, are not possible.